MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 ## Adding a conditional column

-In this example, you'll be using the table shown in the following image.
+In this example, you use the table shown in the following image.

 :::image type="content" source="media/add-conditional-column/add-conditional-column-sample-table-start.png" alt-text="Screenshot of the sample table to use when adding a conditional column.":::